Control Pimples, Blackheads & Ingrown Hair

 OilBlends -Tea Tree Oil Treatment - 30 ml

-Benefits: Specially formulated for Facial Hyperpigmentation, Inflamed skin, Razor Bumps, Ingrown Hair, Pimples and Blackheads
+Specially formulated for Facial Hyperpigmentation, Inflamed skin, Razor Bumps, Ingrown Hair, Pimples and Blackheads - Steam distilled from the leaves and twigs

 How to Cleanse with OilBlends - Tea Tree Oil Treatment